chainguard-dev/edu/content/chainguard/chainguard-images/authenticating.md

 You can also create a "pull token" using `chainctl`.

-First install `chainctl`, then log in and configure a pull token:
+First [install `chainctl`](../..//chainguard-enforce/how-to-install-chainctl/), then log in and configure a pull token:

 ```
 chainctl auth login
 chainctl auth configure-docker --pull-token
 ```

 This will update your Docker config file with a long-lived username and password.
-This token expires in 30 days by default, but it can be copied to other locations such as CI jobs or Kubernetes secrets.
+This token expires in 30 days by default, which can be shortened using the `--ttl` flag (for example, `--ttl=24h`).

+The token can be copied to other locations such as CI jobs or Kubernetes secrets.

 Pulls authenticated in this way are associated with a Chainguard identity, which is associated with the group selected when the pull token was created.